magomimmo/lightning-dev-site/tutorial/02-web-client.md

 ### Poking around

 Now it would be a good time to repeat the Stage 1 workflow, except this time we're going to do it through the web dashboard.
-In the `Node Info` panel of the `Node and Network Information` section, you should see that block height is 314, the number of blocks we previously generated in Stage 1.
+In the `Node Info` panel of the `Node and Network Information` section, you should see that block height is 313, the number of blocks we previously generated in Stage 1.
 You should also see that there are no current active o pending channels, because we closed them at the end of the previous tutorial.
 The `Network Info` panel inform you there are 3 connected nodes (i.e. Alice, Bob and Charlie).
 The total network capacity is 0, because there are no active channels at the moment.
-In the `Wallet and Channel Balances` section you can see current Alice's balances, i.e. the wallet balance and the channel one.
+In the `Wallet and Channel Balances` section you can see current Alice's wallet balances (962,874).

 #### Alice's connections